-I get asked frequently How do you get rid of knotweed naturally without using herbicides
+I get frequently asked how I get rid of knotweed naturally without using herbicides.

-Did you know that Japanese knotweed, often a challenging invasive species elsewhere, is naturally managed in Japan?
+Do you know Japanese knotweed, often a challenging invasive species elsewhere, is naturally managed in Japan?

 Natural Predators of Japanese Knotweed: